wdkammrul/EduConnect/questions_and_answers.md

 #### Answer:A: `{}`

 <i>

-The typo in the variable name creates a new variable greetign, resulting in the output of an empty object {}.</i>
+A small typo in the variable name creates a new variable greetign, which is initialized as an empty object {}.
+So, the correct answer is A: {}.
+Always watch out for those sneaky typos in your code!</i>

 </p>
 </details>